gridsuite/documentation/README.md

 Here is a very high level systems architecture diagram.
 ![archi_gridsuite.png](diagrams/archi_gridsuite.png)

-Here is a more in depth micro-service architecture diagram.
-Yellow boxes are micro-services, orange boxes are user interfaces and all blue boxes are external services (like databases, a message broker, etc).
-Arrows represent http, websockets or AMQP connections.

 We use 2 different databases: PostgreSQL which is the default solution and ElasticSearch for data indexing.
 In addition to databases, we also use S3 compatible object storage.

 Most of the micro-services communications rely on synchronous http request (REST APIs), but we also have asynchronous communication though a RabbitMQ message broker.
 Back-end access is done from front-end using http call to REST APIs and WebSocket connections for asynchronous updates.